tronprotocol/documentation-en/docs/introduction/dpos.md

 6. The rewards for producing each block

-7. The total amount of TRX that is proportionately awarded to the first 127th bookkeepers (including bookkeeper candidates) with the most votes
+7. The total amount of TRX that is proportionately awarded to the first 127th witnesses (including bookkeeper candidates) with the most votes

 8. The TRX cost of account activation through system contract